 In fact, anyone leading a product/marketing strategy today should be thinking this way.

-Differences between growth hackers and marketers in 2022
+The difference between growth hackers and marketers

 In the late 1990s, tech startups were spending money on traditional marketing and advertising channels just like everyone else.
 But after the dot.com bubble burst, startups didn't have the resources to continue with the same traditional methods.